Yueming6568/Yueming6568.github.io/_pages/about.md

 - National Scholarship (Graduate).
 2023
 - National Scholarship (Bachelor).
 2018
-- Outstanding Graduate of Jiangsu Province.
+- Provincial Outstanding Graduate.
 2021
-- Outstanding Bachelor Thesis Award of Jiangsu Province.
+- Provincial Outstanding Bachelor Thesis Award.
 2021
-- Outstanding Student of University of Chinese Academy of Sciences.
-2022, 2023
+- President Scholarship of Nanjing University of Aeronautics and Astronautics.
+2020
 - Outstanding Graduate of Nanjing University of Aeronautics and Astronautics.
 2021
+- Outstanding Student of University of Chinese Academy of Sciences.
+2022, 2023, 2024
 - Scholarship of Aviation Industry Corporation of China.
 2019, 2020
-- President Scholarship of Nanjing University of Aeronautics and Astronautics.
-2020
 - First Class Scholarship for Academic Excellence.
 2017, 2018, 2019, 2020

 # 🕴️ Professional Services